boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/react-with-go.md

           }
         }
     ```
-15. Open the `App.js` folder and replace the following code: The following code imports the necessary modules, defines the `App` component, renders the `DashboardListing` component, and exports it for use in other files.
+15. Open the `App.js` folder and replace the following code: The code imports the necessary modules, defines the `App` component, renders the `DashboardListing` component, and exports it for use in other files.

     ```js
       import React from 'react';